Alan Gagloyev: Dzhussoev government (2022–2026)

 In 2023 South Ossetia would be embroiled in a crisis due to Gagloev and his customs minister, Alexander Chochiev, ending import/export duties with the Russian Republic, but with price of goods not decreasing.
 Additionally, Chochiev would strictly enforce preexisting import bans on some commodities, namely juice and soda and other sugary drinks, which led to discontent among the public.
 Gagloev's government would try to shift the blame for the issue on greedy businessmen collaborating with the Georgian Government to increase the cost of living in South Ossetia.

-On 23 October, 2023, Gagloev's government announced a serious shakeup in its composition, creating the Ministry of Labor and Social Protection, with Oleg Gagloev being removed from his post as Minister of Justice to become its first Minister, being replaced by Alan Dzhioev.
+On 23 October 2023, Gagloev's government announced a serious shakeup in its composition, creating the Ministry of Labor and Social Protection, with Oleg Gagloev being removed from his post as Minister of Justice to become its first Minister, being replaced by Alan Dzhioev.
 Dzambolat Tadtayev was named the Minister of Finance, Sarmat Kotaev was named the Minister of Economic Development, and Alan Margiev was named the new head of Presidential Administration.
 The government also created a committee for the "Development of Tourism."

+On 4 December 2023, Gagloev named Vyacheslav Gobozov, a long-time leader of the Fatherland Socialist Party which was the only anti-Russian opposition party allowed to participate in the 2009 election as his advisor.
+However, in the build up to the 2024 election the South Ossetian Central Election Commission refused to verify Fatherland's national list, citing a lack of signatures.
+On 2 June 2025 Gagloev fired Gobozov.

+Gagloev again shook up his cabinet on 2 June 2025 besides the aforementioned Gobozov removal, Gagloev named Yuri Yarovitsky his minister of defense with Major General Inal Sabanov as his deputy, who previously held the position of Deputy Minister for Work with Personnel and as interim minister of defense.
+Colonels Vadim Tabuev and Akhsar Dzhioev where also named his deputies.
+Joni Kachmazov was fired as Minister of Agriculture being replaced by Vakhtang Mamitov.
+Lastly Thomas Dzhigkaev was fired as minister of health and replaced with Alla Chochieva.

+Gagloev's government would be hit by its largest corruption scandal to date when, in January 2026, it was revealed by Communist Party MP Taimuraz Tadtaev that three billion roubles or ~39m United States Dollars had been misappropriated from Russian economic aid.
+Tadtaev also alleged that almost all of the money had been awarded by Dzhussoev to construction companies that he and his family owned.
+On 21 January, Gagloev dismissed Dzhussoev and most of his cabinet.

+Tadtayev, Dzhioev, and Kambolov governments and resignation (2026)

+Dzhussoev would be constitutionally replaced by his First Deputy Prime Minister and finance minister Dzambolyt Tadtayev.
+Tadtayev would be officially appointed the next prime minister on 11 February 2026.